Where Engagement is Most Important in the Employee Lifecycle

 The reason you should be tackling engagement in the Onboarding stage prior to the Attraction and Recruitment stages is that you need engaged employees to attract good candidates, and the best way to inspire engagement in your new employees is through onboarding.
 It might seem obvious now, but injecting engagement into your employees is going to take a long time and a lot of effort as you might have to embed it into your company culture.
 Best to start with fresh meat!

 There are too many ways to increase engagement to go into here, but keep in mind that the most important thing is creating a good first impression.
 Employees should feel welcomed and supported.
 They need to start building relationships with peers as soon as possible, as they are the best people to help get a new employee up to speed.
 Managers don’t always have the time.

 A good way to jumpstart this engagement process is with fun interactive activities on Orientation Day.
 A scavenger hunt, for example, can help break the ice and connect employees with new hires.

 You’re catching on, right?
 Retention is as important as Onboarding because you want to keep employees around who are engaged and are recommending the company to others.

-Other than continuous feedback and a freedom to innovate, corporate retreats, strategy games and, of course, happy hours are great ways to keep employees engaged.
+Other than continuous feedback and the freedom to innovate, corporate retreats, strategy games, and, of course, happy hours are great ways to keep employees engaged.

 There you have it!
 When focusing on improving employee engagement, you should start with the Onboarding and Retention stages of the Employee Lifecycle because these will start to create a feedback loop that spreads throughout the entire lifecycle.